 Our Inspired Learning Initiative includes:

-The PVC(E) partnered with Associate Professor Michael Kasumovic and his company Arludo to gamify four undergraduate science courses – maths, psychology, science ethics and chemistry.
+The PVC(E) partnered with Associate Professor Michael Kasumovic and his company Arludo to gamify four undergraduate courses in Science – Maths, Psychology, Science Ethics and Chemistry.

 “The underlying theory for embedding simulation-based learning and gamification into undergraduate courses is founded upon the shift towards generation-z learners and our controlled experimentation into incentivizing students by tapping into their ways of socializing and learning,” said Associate Professor Dr Mark King, Director of Educational Delivery Services.
 “It is also based on their preference for learning through gameful approaches, including competitive ones.”